 Lead with Transparency and Empathy

 The best leaders are those who are somewhat of a chameleon and can lead with transparency and empathy.
 They are capable of adapting their leadership style.
 They are skilled at choosing the right tools to fit the environment and personalities of any given situation best.
-A leader may want to be highly task focused and provide clearly defined expectations towards staff members.
-Or, they might be highly relational and provide freedom to dream and create to a newly formed team.
+A leader may want to be highly task-focused and provide clearly defined expectations towards staff members.
+Or, they might be highly relational and provide freedom to dream and create a newly formed team.

 Some leadership situations may require you to act more as a coach than a boss or more like a friend than a taskmaster.
 Ultimately, leadership is all of these things combined to one degree or another.
 I honestly believe that being knowledgeable and humble enough to utilize multiple styles and tools should be the goal of every leader.
 However, some tools and traits of leadership never go out of style and should always be present, regardless of the situation.

-We’ll by no means compile a complete list here, but instead, focus in on leading with transparency and empathy, two essential traits of leadership that should exist independent of environment or personalities.
+We’ll by no means compile a complete list here, but instead, focus on leading with transparency and empathy, two essential traits of leadership that should exist independent of environment or personalities.